wesavetheworld/guard/README.md

 ### exclude:remove

-Remove folder to site excludes.
+Remove folder from site excludes.

 > **Note**: You must restart (stop/start) Guard after using this command for the changes to take effect.

 #### Example(s)

-Remove folder to site excludes.
+Remove folder from site excludes:

     php guard.phar exclude:remove example.com /path/to/excluded/folder